 What are the big questions that need to be answered?
 A group begins to figure these questions out and they produce answers.
 Once the process progresses, we come closer to the moment where the big and tough decisions make it through the filter.

 I had a workshop with an organization, and the moment was very enjoyable, when a light was ignited in the people and the big choices were found.
 We also found an alternative way of thinking.
-Usually when people in that organization think of the big things, they do it from a production perspective.
+Usually, when people in that organization think of the big things, they do it from a production perspective.
 We turned it into a customer-focused perspective.
 The group chair thought that this is a huge thing, and my response was “I know, right?”

 Whether we’re talking about a billion-dollar company or a micro-enterprise, they all have different businesses that are going through different phases in their lifecycle.
-The question is, are all these businesses where they belong — in their right home?
+The question is, are all these businesses where they belong — in their rightful home?
 Can we imagine having to get rid of a business so that the development budget would not be used in vain?
-We need invest the money in the optimum spot, where we get the most feedback.
+We need to invest the money in the optimum spot, where we get the most feedback.

-In an earlier blog I told the story about the five-day war in Kuwait and general Schwarzkopf.
+In an earlier blog, I told the story about the five-day war in Kuwait and General Schwarzkopf.
 The general said, from the grassroots level you can easily make good decisions when the enemy attacks.
 However, if you’re looking at the situation from a satellite perspective, then you REALLY know what to do. – You need this perspective to see where your business lies.

-Marketing choices.
 Another way of making tough decisions is through marketing decisions.
 This can also be thought of as geography: Where do we operate?
 If people who only work in Finland are asked, it can be that they haven’t even thought about working in another country.
 But, if a big growing company in Finland is finding it hard to find new potential, it can be natural to think about expanding their business abroad.
 Is it time to make marketing decisions?
 Is it time to evolve and expand?
 These questions will bring out big decisions.

-People get anxiety over worrying about having to make big analyses.
+People get anxious over worrying about having to make big analyses.
 In practice, the analysis doesn’t have to be a massive thing.
 It can be much simpler.
 You can start by making an initial assumption and ask yourself if you have already made a sufficient amount of background analysis?
 If you are not satisfied with what you have, you may need to do some more analysis?
 If even that is not enough you may need to start a full-fledged research project in order to achieve a satisfying conclusion to your analysis needs.
 The last option of course means you will have to reserve much more time and money and it may not fit your current schedule.
-In either case, at this stage of the process you need to conclude if you have enough data from your analysis to make a high-quality conclusion?
+In either case, at this stage of the process, you need to conclude if you have enough data from your analysis to make a high-quality conclusion?